-Easter is a fun-filled time for children, as well as the most important festival in the Christian calendar.
+Easter is both a fun-filled time for children and the most important festival in the Christian calendar.
 This article relates the pagan history of some Easter customs, how the focus on eggs at Easter started and continues, and describes some ancient Easter customs.

 Although Easter is celebrated much the same everywhere, Honduras does Semana Santa in her own traditional and colorful way.

 Celebrate Easter with this cute bunny!
 This project uses just basic materials and can be simplified to do with all ages.
 Or you can add a lot of detail to dress up your bunny for the Easter holiday!